-Tackling some of the greatest challenges of the Agenda for Sustainable Development -- from improving health to combatting climate change -- will rely on harnessing all talent.
+Tackling some of the greatest challenges of the agenda for sustainable development -- from improving health to combating climate change -- will rely on harnessing all talent.
 That means getting more women working in these fields.
 Diversity in research expands the pool of talented researchers, bringing in fresh perspectives, talent and creativity.

 As a no-cost technology education program that empowers local women in need with digital literacy, iSisters offers job search skills to overcome unemployment and limited education.
 The Flex Foundation grant helped deliver an innovative, digital literacy program tailored to women at the Immigrant Women’s Services Organization (IWSO), the iSisters organization that provides crisis intervention and counselling services for culturally diverse women.